- NASA, Apollo 11 Technical Earth-to-Ground Transmissions (GOSS NET 1)

 Prospective performance of iconic music for theremin and jazz band, as broadcast by Neil Armstrong returning from the Moon in July 1969, recreated from original recordings to celebrate the 50th anniversary of the Apollo landings and the centenary of the invention of the space-controlled theremin.

 22 years later in July 1969, Neil Armstrong played a cassette of the music as he hurtled back from the actual Moon, along with lunar module pilot Buzz Aldrin and command module pilot Michael Collins.
-The media-shy test-pilot-turned astronaut had regularly listened to the album with his wife Janet at their rustic Juniper Hills cabin back on Earth.
+The media-shy test-pilot-turned-astronaut had regularly listened to the album with his wife Janet at their rustic Juniper Hills cabin back on Earth.
 In seconds, the unearthly sounds of the theremin and choir had crossed hundreds of thousand miles of empty space, and broken through the crackling static at mission control: "do you copy our music down there?" asked Armstrong.
 A few seconds later came the response: "Roger.
 We sure did".

 In celebration of the fiftieth anniversary of the Moon landings, and the centenary of the invention of the theremin, the scores to Music out of the Moon will be meticulously transcribed from original recordings, to be performed live by piano, choir, orchestra and theremin, accompanied by sweeping footage of the lunar missions.

 Music out the Moon exists today only as a recording.
 The orchestral parts must therefore be transcribed directly from the recordings.
-The parts will then be engraved and distributed to a scratch orchestra, who will rehearse in time for a unique live performance, coinciding with the 50th anniversary of the first lunar landings (July 1969), and the centenary of the invention of the theremin (1919-1921).
+The parts will then be engraved and distributed to an orchestra, who will rehearse in time for a unique live performance, coinciding with the 50th anniversary of the first lunar landings (July 1969), and the centenary of the invention of the theremin (1919-1921).
 Early results of this ongoing process can be heard as digital realisations below:

 The production will be accompanied by IMAX or cinematic footage charting the Space Race and Apollo Program, culminating in the first manned lunar landing in July 1969.
 The performance will be interspersed with narration.